VHAINNOVATIONS/Maternity-Tracker/README.md

 Schedule the Task to PUSH Discreet Data
 ---------------------------------------
-You may schedule the option DSIO DDCS CHECK STATUS to meet your needs.
-This option will look for captured data in the DSIO DDCS DATA file and in there are new records that have not been PUSHed it will check the DSIO DDCS CONTROL file if the TRIGGER event is acceptable and if so it will PUSH the data based on the linked DSIO DDCS REPORT ITEMS.
+You may schedule the option WEBM DDCS CHECK STATUS to meet your needs.
+This option will look for captured data in the WEBM DDCS DATA file and in there are new records that have not been PUSHed it will check the WEBM DDCS CONTROL file if the TRIGGER event is acceptable and if so it will PUSH the data based on the linked WEBM DDCS REPORT ITEMS.

 In the “Taskman Management” option…